viet34tqc/notebook/react-router.md

 If you open an application at a protected route, but you are not logged in, you get a redirect to the Login page.
 After the login, you will get a redirect to the desired protected route.

 In order to do that, you have to remember the location from where the redirection happened.
-There we use `useLocation` to grab the current location before redirecting the user.
+Here, we use `useLocation` to grab the current location before redirecting the user.

 ```jsx
 const ProtectedRoute = ({ children }) => {